 Less physical activity: Less work including manual and mental work, along with dietary factors, the increase in obesity rates will go hand in hand with the decrease in physical activity, sedentary lifestyle also plays an important role in obesity.

-Genetic factors: if both parents are obese, 80% of their children will be obese, if one of the two is obese, 40% of their children will be obese.
-Conversely, if both parents are normal, only about 7% of their children will be obese.
+Genetic factors: if both parents are obese, 80% of their children will be obese, if one of them is obese, 40% of their children will be obese.
+On the contrary, if both parents are normal, only about 7% of their children will be obese.

-Socioeconomic factors: In developing countries, obesity rates are often low among the poor (malnutrition, heavy manual labor, poor transportation) and obesity is a characteristic of the rich (good fat).
-In developed countries, where malnutrition is no longer common, obesity rates are even higher among the poor and less educated than among the upper class.
+Socioeconomic factors: In developing countries, obesity rates are often low among the poor (malnutrition, heavy manual labor, and poor transportation) and obesity is a characteristic of the wealthy (good fat).
+In developed countries, where malnutrition is no longer common, obesity rates are higher among the poor and less educated than among the upper class.

 Lack of sleep is also considered one of the high risks in overweight and obese children under 5 years old.
 The cause is unclear, but some authors believe that the family's irregular lifestyle from sleeping to eating or lack of physical activity creates low waves on the brain's electroencephalogram during sleep, which may also be due to the body's fat burning activity being maximum at night and lack of sleep reducing fat burning in general.